What is the Maximum Purchase Price Formula?

 When should I use the Max Purchase Price Formula vs the 70% Rule Formula?

-- Spreadsheets - Building your own analysis spreadsheet can help you get a better understanding of the numbers & costs that go into analyzing a deal, but check your formulas twice!
+If you are skilled with Microsoft Excel, building your own analysis spreadsheet can help you get a better understanding of the numbers & costs that go into analyzing a deal.
+Or there are free downloadable House Flipping Spreadsheet templates

 you can download to help you get started.